Apply

 NOTES FOR APPLICANTS

-• To view the full project adverts and to apply for any of above projects, please visit FindAPhD.com or click on the link.
+• To apply for any of above projects, please visit FindAPhD.com.

 • Applicants are strongly advised to make an informal enquiry about the PhD to the primary supervisor well before the final submission deadline.
-The contact details of the primary supervisor are in the project adverts.

-• Applicants must send a completed application form (available below), their Curriculum Vitae and a covering letter to the primary supervisor by the final submission deadline of 6th January 2023.
+• Applicants must send a completed application form (available below), their Curriculum Vitae and a covering letter to the primary supervisor by the final submission deadline of 10th January.

 • Eligibility: Applicants should have a first-class honours degree in a relevant subject or a 2.1 honours degree plus Masters (or equivalent).

-• Shortlisted candidates will be interviewed on 26th or 27th January 2023.
+• Shortlisted candidates will be interviewed on 7th or 8th February 2024.

 • Although approved for advertisement, this does not mean that the project has been successful in securing the funding from the Scottish Government.